 The information that credit bureaus collect affects just about every aspect of your life.
-Whether you’re approved for a credit card, get a good mortgage rate, can rent an apartment or even get a job – they all can hinge to varying degrees on your credit score.
-So when a credit bureau has something wrong, it’s imperative that you tell them.
+Whether you’re approved for a credit card, get a good mortgage rate, rent an apartment or even get a job – they all can hinge to varying degrees on your credit score.
+So when a credit bureau has something wrong, you must tell them.
 The three major bureaus – Equifax, Experian and TransUnion – offer online services and prefer that you use their online forms instead of calling.
-But sometimes you need to talk to a live person.
+But sometimes you need to talk to a live person, and below is how you can accomplish that.

 Why Would I Need to Contact a Credit Bureau?